raphaelmb/job-vacancy-manager-front/README.md

 ## Configuration
 - The application runs on port `8082` by default.
-- It communicates with a backend API (default: `http://localhost:8080`) for job and user management.
+- It communicates with a backend API (default: `http://localhost:8080`) for job and user management. (see this [repo](https://github.com/raphaelmb/job-vacancy-manager))

 ## Getting Started
 1. Clone the repository